Reviews You Can Rely On

 Hand Pumps

-Hand pumps are a little harder to use as you need to pump to move water through the system physically.
-Hand filters vary by design and efficiency, which is dictated by output per pump.
+Hand pumps are a bit more challenging to use, as you must physically pump to move water through the system.
+Hand filters vary in design and efficiency, which is determined by the output per pump.
 Of the hand pumps we tested, the MSR Hyperflow, MSR Guardian, and the Katadyn Pocket are the easiest to use.
-They are highly efficient filters, which translates to less pumping and more water production.
+They are highly efficient filters, resulting in less pumping and increased water production.
 The Guardian has a large handle that's easy to grab, similar to the MSR MiniWorks EX.
-The MSR Hyperflow has a tinier system, but it's still pretty ergonomic.
-The Katadyn Pocket was recently redesigned with a new grip handle and a longer outlet hose to increase efficiency and maximum comfort while water moves through the system.
+The MSR Hyperflow has a smaller system, but it is still quite ergonomic.
+The Katadyn Pocket has been recently redesigned with a new grip handle and a longer outlet hose to increase efficiency and provide maximum comfort as water flows through the system.
 Most hand pumps we tested have attachments that best fit a Nalgene bottle.
-The Katadyn Hiker models both have easy-to-use handles, but they aren't as ergonomic as the MSR products.
+The Katadyn Hiker models have easy-to-use handles but aren't as ergonomic as the MSR products.

 We love the large handle on the MSR MiniWorks EX, though it's overall not the easiest to use.